 Trekking in Nepal is possible at any time of the year depending on where you are going.
 The most popular trekking seasons are autumn and Spring for trekking tourism in Nepal.
 The year is divided into 4 different trekking seasons in Nepal and each trekking season has its distinct attraction for trekking in Nepal.
 Base Camp Trekking classified the Trekking seasons of Nepal are as follows.

 Trekking in autumn season (September – November)

 Trekking in autumn season is one of the best seasons in the year.
-In that season offers you excellent weather and superb mountain views.
+That season offers you excellent weather and superb mountain views.
 In autumn season weather is clear and we can see the spectacular mountain views and beautiful scenery, peak season for trekking in Nepal.
-Autumn season is the season of main Hindu festivals of Nepal like Dashain and Tihar (Dipawali).
+Autumn season is the season of the main Hindu festivals of Nepal like Dashain and Tihar (Dipawali).